-Pete Carroll says Seahawks 'have to do better' at reigning in emotions in the future
+Pete Carroll says Seahawks 'have to do better' at reining in emotions in future

 Seahawks coach Pete Carroll said sideline outbursts and locker room tirades at the media were distractions this season the team needs to avoid in the future.

-A season that ended too soon for coach Pete Carroll also finished in a manner he didn’t really like — with Seahawks players visibly displaying their frustrating with a few tiffs on the field against the Falcons, and in one notable instance in the locker room afterward at a reporter.
+A season that ended too soon for coach Pete Carroll also finished in a manner he didn’t really like — with Seahawks players visibly displaying their frustration with a few tiffs on the field against the Falcons, and in one notable instance in the locker room afterward at a reporter.

 And Monday, as he held his end-of-season press conference, Carroll said a focus for the future will be to make sure his players understand the fine line between emotion and distraction and attempt to stay on the right side of it more often.